Learn how to properly flush your Honda Outboard Motor, presented by Team Honda Marine. ... read more

 Video Transcript So here we are, we spent a day in salt water in our Boab boat.
 It’s important now to wash all of the salt from the exterior of the boat and the exterior of the engine.
 But more importantly what we need to do is flush the cooling system.
 And the reason we flush the cooling system is that modern-day outboard engines and outboard engines in general draw water from the lake, from the sea and circulate that water around the power head through the cooling chambers and use that water to cool down the engine.
 So it’s important now that we have stopped the boat to wash out that saltwater because over time that salt could crystallize and could start blocking the cooling system passages.

 And the way in which we do that, I’ll just put this hose down.
-Is we use a flushing attachment and this is called a set of earmuffs or rabbit ears.
-And we grab this flushing attachment and we put this flushing attachment over the inlet at the bottom of engine, as the bottom of the outboard casing.
+Then we use a flushing attachment and this is called a set of earmuffs or rabbit ears.
+And we grab this flushing attachment and we put this flushing attachment over the inlet at the bottom of engine, at the bottom of the outboard casing.
 So we put this over and make sure that it’s nice and secure and that it fits completely over the engine water intake at the bottom here.
 We then grab our hose, now this hose is pressurized so I’ll just kink it over quickly and grab our hose.
 Attach the hose to the flushing attachment and make sure that we’re getting clean water flow over that inlet.

 So now we’re ready to flush our outboard.
 We have water to the engine, and I would hop in the boat normally and kick the engine over.
 But I’ll get my trusty assistant to give the engine a quick start.
 So now the engines running, it’s important to ensure that there is water flow from the engine and we do that by looking at this telltale which indicates that water is now streaming through the cooling system.
 This is fresh water and it is not flushing our engine.